-Oxford is only around 1-hour from central London, making this a really easy place to visit for a day trip away.
-Take a tour around the famous colleges, enjoy one of the oldest institutions in all the world.
+Oxford is only around 1 hour from central London, making this a really easy place to visit for a day trip away.
+Take a tour around the famous colleges, and enjoy one of the oldest institutions in all the world.

 13.)
 Explore Blenheim Palace